Riemannian geometric classification and emergent phenomena of magnetic textures: Differential geometry in magnetic textures

 Therefore, when the speed is constant, the geodesic SSC is determined solely by the speed and the area enclosed by the curve.

 We apply Eq.~(\ref{eq_gauss_bonnet_area}) to simple cases.
-For a helical magnet, the spin traces a great circle on $\mathbb{S}^2$.
-The region enclosed by this great circle corresponds to a hemisphere with an area of $2\pi$.
+For a helical magnet, the spin trajectory traces a great circle on $\mathbb{S}^2$.
+The region enclosed by the great circle corresponds to a hemisphere of area $2\pi$.
 As a result, the spatial average vanishes.
 In contrast, for a conical magnet, considering the case $q>0$ in Eq.~(\ref{eq_conical}), the small circle encloses an area $2\pi(1 - \sin \alpha)$ on $\mathbb{S}^2$.
 The speed of the modulation is constant with $|\partial_x \bm{n}| = q |\cos \alpha|$.
 Using Eq.~(\ref{eq_gauss_bonnet_area}), we obtain $\braket{\braket{\gamma_{xxx}}} = 2\pi q^2 \cos^2 \alpha \sin \alpha$.
 We can directly evaluate the integral of $\gamma_{xxx}$ over one period using Eq.~(\ref{eq_gamma_conical}) and confirm that the same result is obtained when the period $L = 2\pi/q$ is taken into account.
 The analysis for $q<0$ proceeds analogously, except that the enclosed area on $\mathbb{S}^2$ acquires the opposite orientation.